bytecodealliance/regalloc2/doc/DESIGN.md

 def.
 The tradeoff is that a vreg's def now has two possibilities -- ordinary instruction def or blockparam def -- but this is fairly reasonable to handle.

-## Non-SSA

-As mentioned, regalloc2 supports non-SSA inputs as well.
-No special flag is needed to place the allocator in this mode or disable SSA verification.
-However, we hope to eventually remove this functionality when it is no longer needed.

-## Program Moves

-As an especially useful feature for non-SSA IR, regalloc2 supports special handling of "move" instructions: it will try to merge the input and output allocations to elide the move altogether.

-It turns out that moves are used frequently in the non-SSA input that we observe from Cranelift via the regalloc.rs compatibility shim.
-They are used in three different ways:

-- Moves to or from physical registers, used to implement ABI details or place values in particular registers required by certain instructions.
-- Moves between vregs on program edges, as lowered from phi/blockparam dataflow in the higher-level SSA IR (CLIF).
-- Moves just prior to two-address-form instructions that modify an input to form an output: the input is moved to the output vreg to avoid clobbering the input.

-Note that, strictly speaking, special handling of program moves is redundant because each of these kinds of uses has an equivalent in the "native" regalloc2 API:

-- Moves to/from physical registers can become operand constraints, either on a particular instruction that requires/produces the values in certain registers (e.g., a call or ret with args/results in regs, or a special instruction with fixed register args), or on a ghost instruction at the top of function that defs vregs for all in-reg args.

-- Moves between vregs as a lowering of blockparams/phi nodes can be replaced with use of regalloc2's native blockparam support.

-- Moves prior to two-address-form instructions can be replaced with the reused-input mechanism.

-Thus, eventually, special handling of program moves should be removed.
-However, it is very important for performance at the moment.

 ## Output